Cray-HPE/docs-csm/upgrade/README.md

 Before upgrading, review the [Release Notes](../RELEASE_NOTES.md)

-## NVIDIA CPU and GPU notice

-Servers with NVIDIA CPUs and GPUs are supported by CSM 1.6.1 and later versions.
-These servers are **not supported by CSM 1.6.0**.

-### BOS data notice

-In CSM 1.6, BOS v1 is removed and the BOS API is enforcing various limits that previously had only been recommended.
-Most of these limits are unlikely to be violated in practice (for example, the `description` field of session templates is limited to 1023 characters in length).

-When first upgrading to CSM 1.6, all BOS v1 session data is deleted, and all other BOS data is checked for compliance with the API specification.
-It will attempt to automatically convert data to be in compliance with the specification (for example, by truncating `description` fields that are longer than 1023 characters), but in rare cases it may delete data.
-In general, if the migration deletes a session template, then it likely contains a fatal problem that would have prevented it from working.

-Regardless of the upgrade path that is used, a backup of the current BOS data is made before the BOS service is upgraded, and a snapshot of the BOS data is also taken after the data migration completes.
-Both of these are uploaded to S3, in either the `config-data` or `vbis` buckets.
-In addition, the `cray-bos-migration-` Kubernetes pod log contains a record of any changes that were made during the migration.
-This pod log is also collected as part of the post-migration snapshot.

 ## CSM major/minor version upgrade

-Follow one of these procedures when upgrading from CSM 1.5 to CSM 1.6 (regardless of patch version).
+Follow one of these procedures when upgrading from CSM 1.6 to CSM 1.7 (regardless of patch version).
-(Additionally, in the unusual situation of upgrading from a pre-release version of CSM 1.6.0, then one of these procedure should be followed.)
+(Additionally, in the unusual situation of upgrading from a pre-release version of CSM 1.7.0, then one of these procedure should be followed.)

-There is no need to upgrade from CSM 1.5 to CSM 1.6.0, and then separately upgrade from CSM 1.6.0 to the latest patch release.
-The procedures in this section can be used to upgrade from CSM 1.5 directly to the latest patch release of CSM 1.6.
+There is no need to upgrade from CSM 1.6 to CSM 1.7.0, and then separately upgrade from CSM 1.7.0 to the latest patch release.
+The procedures in this section can be used to upgrade from CSM 1.6 directly to the latest patch release of CSM 1.7.

 ### Option 1: Upgrade CSM with additional HPE Cray EX software products